nessshon/token-access-control-bot/README.md

 <details>
 <summary><b>Preparation and installation</b></summary>

+You need your own server or you can rent one from a hosting provider.
+For this, check out the [Recommended Hosting Provider](#recommended-hosting-provider) section below.

 1. Create a private group and/or channel.

 2. Create a bot via [@BotFather](https://t.me/BotFather) and save the `TOKEN` (later referred to as `BOT_TOKEN`).